On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Density Estimation and Inference

 \subsection{Other Methods of Bias Correction}

 We study a plug-in bias correction method, but there are alternatives.
-In particular, as pointed out by a reviewer, a leading alternative is the generalized jackknife method of \citet{Schucany-Sommers1977_JASA}.
-We will briefly summarize this approach and show a tight connection to our results (restricting to second-order kernels and $S\geq 2$ only for simplicity).
+In particular, as pointed out by a reviewer, a leading alternative is the generalized jackknife method of \citet{Schucany-Sommers1977_JASA} (see \citet{Cattaneo-Crump-Jansson_2013_JASA} for an application to kernel-based semiparametric inference and for related references).
+We will briefly summarize this approach and show a tight connection to our results, restricting to second-order kernels and $S\geq 2$ only for simplicity.